 How did you develop your specific niche and messaging as a photographer?

-So, once upon a time, I worked in the television industry, and I was ready to jump out of a window based on the monotony of getting burned out by doing the same thing for nine years.
-And my initial thought was, I don’t know what the hell I’m doing.
-I don’t want to own a business, but I ultimately concluded that I’m not doing something that’s lighting me up inside and fulfilling creatively.
+So, once upon a time, I worked in the television industry, and I was ready to jump out of a window from the monotony of doing the same thing for nine years.
+I didn’t know what I was doing with my career, and I didn’t want to own a business, but I ultimately concluded that I wasn’t doing something that was lighting me up inside and fulfilling me creatively.

-I started just as a headshot photographer, but again it didn’t creatively satisfy me.
-Ultimately, I searched for other stuff, and I found every photographer that inspired me and tried to emulate them.
-However, I had no clients to start with, except for one.
+I started my venture as a headshot photographer, but again it didn’t satisfy me creatively.
+So I started searching for other options, and I found every photographer that inspired me and tried to emulate them.
+However, I had no clients, to begin with, except for one.
 My one client was someone I met about four years ago.
 She met me at an event that I was photographing and hired me to take some photos to promote her book.
-And it was during that conversation.
-And during that shoot that I realized between her, her husband, there was a team and myself that I could do this for many more people.
-I can package this thing and gear it towards experts.
-People who put out people who have content, a lot of intellectual property that needs to be promoted, and it was born from there.
-And then, over these past four years, various iterations and refinement have happened over time.
-And the way that only in the way that I present it to people, but also in the way that I create the experience for, for the client in terms of how to maximize the value of the session.
-Yeah.
-Like the one that I liked, I found interesting, cause I haven’t ever seen another photographer do it, that you have like a, basically like a monthly subscription plan that is not necessarily cheap
+During that conversation and during that shoot, I realized I could package this idea and gear it towards experts who have a lot of intellectual property that needs to be promoted.

 Want to connect with John?
 Visit his website here.